maybites/MWServer/Readme.markdown

 Included:
 =========

-**library**
+	library

 		A selection of meshes for starting.
 But check out the Tutorials on how to create your own meshes.

-**demos**
+---
+	demos

 		A selection of realized projects for learning purposes.
 (CC BY-NC-ND 2.5) by projektil.ch and maybites.ch

-**utilities**
+---
+	utilities

 		Utilities that might be helpful

-**source**
+---
+	source

 		The complete source code for MeshWarpServer SE.

 Known Bugs: